garmin/pyrex/README.md

   impossible).
 The only terminal for that is known to work inside the container `screen`.
 Thankfully, the default value for `OE_TERMINAL` of `auto` chooses this by default with the default Pyrex Docker image.
+* **Shell job control** Currently, using `CTRL+Z` to background the container doesn't work.
+It might be possible to get it to work one day, but until then the `SIGTSTP` signal is ignored by all child processes in Pyrex to prevent it from causing bad behaviors.
+It is still possible to pause the container using the `docker pause` command, but this doesn't integrate with the parent shells job control.

 ## FAQ
 * *Why use a Ubuntu image as the default?* The default Docker image that Pyrex